Itvisors/mendix-ReactDnD/README.md

 | Disable drag        | Boolean     |      | When dragging is possible, use this to (temporarily) disable dragging of this item.
 | Name                | String      |      | Name attribute.
 When set, will render a data-name attribute with the value on the item element.
 | Child IDs           | String      |      | See below

+Be careful when using attributes over long XPaths in a datasource.
+This could cause performance issues.

 #### Child IDs
 Datasource items can be linked to a parent item.
 When dragging the parent, any child items will move along too.